Frequently Asked Questions

 What it’s really like to be marooned on a deserted island.

-Challenging, not miserable.
+You will experience some of your highest highs and even lowest lows all within hours of each other.
+Deep type two fun!
+Our experiences are designed to be challenging, not miserable.
 Expect tired muscles, sweating, and some hunger, during the survival phase.
 But you’ll always have guidance, a safety net, and a group going through it with you.
 Most guests say it’s the perfect blend of discomfort, fun, and a huge sense of achievement.

 If you’re generally active (walking, swimming, gym), you’ll cope fine.
 It’s about mental fortitude as well as physical.
 We’ve welcomed guests from 16 to 78.
+The better shape you’re in, the better the experience.
+So we encourage you to hit the gym for a few months leading up to your trip, if you don’t already.

 Safety & Risk